6 Spatial and temporal patterns of the terrestrial carbon cycle

 Peatland history

-Due to the very slow decay, oldest peat present at a peat dome’s base may date back millennia.
-Indeed, dated carbon in peatlands across the globe indicate a peak in the initiation of northern peatlands in the early Holocene around 11-9 kyr BP and of tropical peatlands even before - around 20 kyr BP (Yu et al. 2010; MacDonald et al. 2006) and.
+Due to the very slow decay, the oldest peat present at a peat dome’s base may date back millennia.
+Indeed, dated carbon in peatlands across the globe indicates a peak in the initiation of northern peatlands in the early Holocene around 11-9 kyr BP and of tropical peatlands even before - around 20 kyr BP (Yu et al. 2010; MacDonald et al. 2006).
 The timing of the rapid initiation of northern peatlands coincides with the retreat of the major ice sheets after the Last Glacial Maximum and with a peak in summer insolation (Figure 6.6 and Figure 6.18) and climate seasonality with warm summers in the northern hemisphere, supporting vegetation growth.
-As new peatlands formed in the early Holocene, old ones that established in the glacial climate, disappeared due to climatic change (Müller and Joos 2020) and were lost to rising sea levels during the melting of the ice sheets (Dommain et al. 2014).
+As new peatlands formed in the early Holocene, old ones that established in the glacial climate disappeared due to climatic change (Müller and Joos 2020) and were lost to rising sea levels during the melting of the ice sheets (Dommain et al. 2014).

 Figure 6.18: Timing of circumarctic peatland establishment compared with June insolation at 60°N, Greenland Ice Sheet Project 2 (GISP2) temperature reconstruction, atmospheric CO2 and CH4 concentrations, and estimates of Northern Hemisphere CH4 emissions derived from the InterPolar CH4 Gradient (IPG).
 Atmospheric CO2 and CH4 concentrations show ice-core data from European Project for Ice Coring in Antarctica (EPICA) Dome C (red for CO2 and blue for CH4)and GISP2 [green triangles show CH4].
 Dome C data are shown on the original EPICA Dome C 1 time scale from 0 to 10 ka before present (circles) and on the GISP2 time scale with CH4 synchronization from 10 to 18 kyr before present (diamonds).
 Dome C error bars indicate 1sd uncertainty.
 (A) The occurrence frequency of 1516 radiocarbon dates of basal peat deposits (14) shows the number of calibrated age ranges that occur in any year (black curve).
 (B) Cumulative curve of 1516 dates (red curve).
 (C) The oldest basal peat dates within each 2° by 2° grid (gray bars).
 Figure and caption from MacDonald et al. (2006)